 The following start times are recommended for each distance:

 93 mile route: 8.45-9.30am

 34 mile route: 10.30-11.00am

 Don’t worry if you miss your allocated start time as you will be able to start as long as it is before 11.00am.
 The 34 mile route riders should not start until the longer route riders have started, to allow time for the Feed/Timing Station at Stamfordham to open.
 Please note, all riders are requested to complete their rides by 6pm.
 Please choose your ride and pace your day accordingly.

 Event Car Parking

-Pre-Book On-Site Parking: For just £5 you can book a parking spot in the East Stand car park at the Newcastle Falcons Rugby Ground, Kingston Park Stadium, Brunton Rd, Newcastle upon Tyne NE13 8AF, where the event HQ and start/finish are located.
-The cost of ticket can be redeemed against food and drink bought from the stadium cafe/snack bars - Book Parking
+Pre-Booked On-Site Parking: For just £5 you can obtain a parking spot in the East Stand car park at the Newcastle Falcons Rugby Ground, Kingston Park Stadium, Brunton Rd, Newcastle upon Tyne NE13 8AF, where the event HQ and start/finish are located.
+Book Car Parking At The Stadium

 During Your Ride

 Route Signs: All junctions throughout the four routes will be comprehensively signposted.
 Exact route details for each ride are also available on this website.
 We'd also recommend you take a map or download the route onto your mobile device, just in case you wander off track - Maps & Routes

 Insurance, First Aid & Support: Your entry fee covers insurance provided by British Cycling for the duration of the event.
 The Feed and Timing stations will be manned by village volunteers and the Sea Cadets and there will be full first aid medical cover throughout the event.
 Throughout the event “service” vehicles, as used in the following day’s elite races, will be on hand to assist with mechanical issues.